 Calgary Military Museum

-Learn all about the Canadian Military in Alberta at The Military Museums in south-west Calgary.
-The museum, on the Garrison base, actually houses eight separate museums which include:
+Learn all about the Canadian Military in Alberta at The Military Museums in southwest Calgary.
+The museum, on the Garrison base, actually houses eight separate museums, which include:

 - The Naval, Army and Air Force Museums of Alberta